SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/how-i-prospected-my-girlfriend.md

 Before I knew anything about my girlfriend, all I knew was that she loved to travel and  she was really cute to me.
 With all that information to work with, I still feared the dreaded blank bar, the bar that constantly taunts you to write on it.

 The more I stared at the emptiness the more terrified I became.
 "No that's dumb." kept swiriling through my head.
 No matter what message I sent, I felt it would never be good enough for her.
+I didn't wind up like my friend Brian.

 ![briantinder.png](img/briantinder.png)